 What Causes Ovulation?

-The pituitary gland in the brain produces the follicle stimulating hormone at the beginning of the menstrual cycle.
+The pituitary gland in the brain produces the follicle-stimulating hormone at the beginning of the menstrual cycle.
 This hormone stimulates the ovaries to produce mature eggs.
 The follicles are cavities in the ovaries that are filled with fluids.
 Each of them contains an undeveloped egg.
 The hormone stimulates many follicles to develop and produce the estrogen hormone.

 A number of follicles start to develop, but normally only a single follicle becomes dominant.
 The egg in this follicle starts to mature.
-The oestrogen level, which is lowest on the first day of the ovulation period, keeps increasing and plays an important part in thickening the lining of the womb with nutrients and blood.
+The estrogen level, which is lowest on the first day of the ovulation period, keeps increasing and plays an important part in thickening the lining of the womb with nutrients and blood.
 This helps prepare your body for a possible pregnancy.
 If the egg gets fertilised, this lining provides the required support and the nutrients that the egg needs to survive and grow.
-The high levels of oestrogen are associated with sperm-friendly mucus which is called the fertile cervical mucus.
+The high levels of estrogen are associated with sperm-friendly mucus which is called the fertile cervical mucus.
 This is a thin and slippery discharge that is cloudy white.
 The mucus makes it possible for the sperm to swim easily and survive for several days.

-The level of oestrogen in the body continues to increase and causes a rise in the luteinizing hormone (LH).
+The level of estrogen in the body continues to increase and causes a rise in the luteinizing hormone (LH).
 The LH surge makes the dominant follicle rupture, and the follicle then releases the egg from the ovary to enter the fallopian tube.
 This is what causes ovulation.

-How to Predict Ovulation?
+How to Predict Ovulation